keithalewis/math/ep.md

 instrument prices $X\colon\Omega\to\RR^I$ depending on the outcome
 $\omega\in\Omega$ that occurs.
-The one period model also specifies a probability measure $P$ on the space of outcomes.
+The one period model also specifies a probability measure $P$ on the space of outcomes, by hook or by crook.

 [^1]: If $A$ and $B$ are sets then $B^A = \{f\colon A\to B\}$ is the set of all functions from $A$ to $B$.
 We write $f_a$ for $f(a)$.